I was really surprised this time. Sweet Potato Smoothie? What?

 I usually have sweet potato puree available most days, as I tend to use it quite often in recipes.

 Microwave Method: One simple way, especially with a large sweet potato, is to microwave on the potato setting.
 Wash and dry your sweet potatoes.
 Pierce them with a fork or knife to help steam escape as they cook.
 Cooking time is usually about 7 minutes.
 I only microwave one sweet potato at a time with this method.
 Once done (stick a knife in to make sure it is tender and you will know it is done), I place the cooked sweet potato on a plate.
-When all are done, I wait until they are completely cooled and then I scoop out the potato meat into a glass container with cover and store in the refrigerator until I need.
+When all are done, I wait until they are completely cooled and then I scoop out the potato meat into a glass container with cover and store in the refrigerator until I need it.
 If you make a large batch, you could also freeze into cubes for future use.
 Using the frozen cubes might actually be really great for this smoothie.

 Oven Method: Another option is to use the oven and bake several sweet potatoes at once.
 Using a baking pan lined with parchment paper, wash and dry your sweet potatoes.
 Pierce with a fork or knife to let the steam escape as they bake.
 For average size sweet potatoes, cooking time is about 45 minutes at 375 degrees F. Use a knife to check that the sweet potato is tender and you will know it is done.